 The remainder of the paper is organized as follows.
 Section II introduces the system model and Section III presents the original formulation of the sum secrecy rate maximization problem for the non-cooperative EHs case.
-In Section IV, we provide the optimal solution for the non-cooperative EHs case.
-Sub-optimal solutions for the non-cooperative EHs case are provided in Section V. In Section VI, a special case of non-cooperative EHs is presented and in Section VII we provide the complexity analysis of the proposed solutions.
+In Section IV, we provide the optimal solution for the non-cooperative EHs case are provided in Section V. In Section VI, a special case of non-cooperative EHs is presented and in Section VII we provide the complexity analysis of the proposed solutions.
 Numerical results and evaluations are presented in Section VIII.
 Finally, conclusions are given in Section IX.